 With a new out-of-town location, rebalancing ‘work-life’ was as an important priority.
 This meant the building design evolved into an immersive ‘brand experience’.
 We surveyed and analysed user needs and integrated them into a building that would meet the client’s sustainability and operational goals.

-As well as functionally separating Nokia’s R&D and business teams, thus meeting its operational security requirements, the main street acts as a thoroughfare and social space to which staff naturally gravitate.
-Like its namesake, the ‘main street’ offers a range of amenities and services, including restaurants, convenience shops, a health club, concierge, laundry services, and a ‘wellness room’.
+The distinct ground-level ‘main street’ with a covered full-height void divides the building into two halves.
+Separating Nokia’s R&D and business teams to meet operational security requirements, the main street acts as a passage and social space.
+It offers amenities and services including restaurants, convenience shops, a health club, concierge, laundry services, and a wellness room.

-Nokia’s coach network system links the headquarters to key city locations and residential neighbourhoods, providing staff with a comfortable and convenient commute between home and office.
-In many ways, the new headquarters became a more convenient place to work than a location in central Beijing.
-Essentially, rather than bringing the headquarters to the heart of the city, the headquarters brings the city to its heart.
+Nokia’s coach network system links the headquarters to key city locations and residential neighbourhoods – a comfortable and convenient commute.
+Rather than bringing the headquarters to the heart of the city, the headquarters brings the city to its heart.

-The addition of low-flow sanitary fixtures also makes the building extremely water-efficient.
-The Nokia headquarters became the first building in China to be awarded a LEED Gold Certification by the US Green Building Council.
+The ‘inside-out’ design approach also helped the Nokia headquarters to become the first building in China to be awarded a LEED Gold Certification by the US Green Building Council.

 829,350 sq ft